Graph Clustering with Graph Neural Networks

-In this work, we take an \emph{ab initio} approach to the clustering problem in the GNN domain, bridging the gap between traditional graph clustering objectives and deep neural networks.
+In this work, we take an \textit{ab initio} approach to the clustering problem in the GNN domain, bridging the gap between traditional graph clustering objectives and deep neural networks.
 We start by drawing a connection between graph pooling, which was typically studied in the literature as a regularizer for supervised GNN architectures, and fully unsupervised clustering.
-Specifically, we contribute: \begin{itemize}[leftmargin=0.2cm,itemindent=.3cm,labelwidth=\itemindent,labelsep=0cm,align=left,topsep=0pt,itemsep=-1ex,partopsep=0ex,parsep=1ex] \item \thiswork, a method for unsupervised clustering in GNNs that allows optimization of cluster assignments in an end-to-end differentiable way. \item An empirical study of performance on synthetic graphs, illustrating the problems with existing work and how \thiswork allows for improved model performance in those regimes. \item Thorough experimental evaluation on real-world data, showing that many pooling methods poorly reflect hierarchical structures and are not able to make use of both graph structure and node attributes. \end{itemize}
+Specifically, we contribute:

+\begin{itemize}[leftmargin=0.2cm,itemindent=.3cm,labelwidth=\itemindent,labelsep=0cm,align=left,topsep=0pt,itemsep=-1ex,partopsep=0ex,parsep=1ex] \item \thiswork, \pal{an unsupervised clustering module for GNNs} that allows optimization of cluster assignments in an end-to-end differentiable way \ant{with strong empirical performance}. \item An empirical study of performance on synthetic graphs, illustrating the problems with existing work and how \thiswork allows for improved model performance in those regimes. \item Thorough experimental evaluation on real-world data, showing that many pooling methods poorly reflect hierarchical structures and are not able to make use of either graph structure and node attributes \ant{nor leverage joint information}. \end{itemize}